 What time is it?
-It’s time for a quick review of The Time’s self titled debut album from 1981.
-The album was officially produced by Morris Day and Jamie Starr, who was one of Prince’s many alter-egos when it came to writing or producing music for other artists.
-It was also composed and written primarily by Prince with other writing contributions from Morris Day and pre-Revolution band members Dez Dickerson and Lisa Coleman.
+It’s time for a quick review of The Time’s self-titled debut album from 1981.
+The album was officially produced by Morris Day and Jamie Starr, one of Prince’s many alter-egos when writing or producing music for other artists.
+It was also composed and written primarily by Prince, with additional writing contributions from Morris Day and pre-Revolution band members Dez Dickerson and Lisa Coleman.

-The members of The Time may have changed over the course of the band’s career due to a variety of reasons but when their debut was recorded in 1981, the member were Morris Day on lead vocals, Terry Lewis on bass, Jellybean Johnson on drums, Monte Moir on keyboards, Jesse Johnson on lead guitar, and Jimmy Jam on keyboards.
-It is widely assumed that Prince wrote the majority of the songs on this album but it wasn’t officially documented as such in the album liner notes (naturally).
-The songs on this release are an integral part of what became the “Minneapolis sound”, a mixture of dance, R&B, rock, and funk, that helped identify what was soon to become a musical movement.
+The members of The Time may have changed throughout the band’s career due to various reasons.
+Still, when their debut was recorded in 1981, the members were Morris Day on lead vocals, Terry Lewis on bass, Jellybean Johnson on drums, Monte Moir on keyboards, Jesse Johnson on lead guitar, and Jimmy Jam on keyboards.
+It is widely assumed that Prince wrote most of the songs on this album, but it wasn’t officially documented in the album liner notes (naturally).
+The songs on this release are an integral part of what became the “Minneapolis sound,” a mixture of dance, R&B, rock, and funk that helped identify what was soon to become a musical movement.

 My order of preference of The Time tracks from most favorite to least favorite with personal ratings next to them.

 - After Hi School 2.5/5